-A. Any party making an ex parte request for an order from the court in a dependency matter must give 24 hours' notice to all other parties or their counsel.
+A. Any party making an ex parte request for an order from the court in a dependency matter must give 48 hours' written notice to all other parties or their counsel.
 A declaration that such notice has been given to all other parties or their counsel must be set forth in the moving papers.
+The declaration must also state whether the request is opposed, unopposed, or the declarant is unaware of the other parties' position on the request.